shivbilgundi11/react-crypto-app/README.md

 *   Coin page has some basic description of the coin.
 *   This app is completly mobile responsive.
 *   Works seamlessly on any screen size
+*   The price can be seen in 2 currencies INR and USD

 <h2>💻 Built with</h2>